SuperOfficeDocs/superoffice-docs/docs/api/tutorials/import-to-excel/index.md

 ![x][img3]

-The drill down adds another tranformational step to the **APPLIED STEPS** list (in the lower right of the window).
+The drill-down adds another tranformational step to the **APPLIED STEPS** list (in the lower right of the window).
 This action creates another list of items called Records.
 Each record contains the select fields entered in the query.
 To see the fields, we need to apply one more transformational step.
 Right-click the List row and select **To Table**.

 ![x][img4]